microsandbox/microsandbox/README.md

 ### Data Analysis

-Turn raw numbers into meaningful insights with AI that works for you.
-Your AI agents can process spreadsheets, create beautiful charts, and generate reports without putting your system at risk.
-Whether analyzing customer feedback, sales trends, or research data, everything happens in a protected environment where code can't access your sensitive files.
+Transform raw numbers into meaningful insights with AI that works for you.
+Your AI can process spreadsheets, create charts, and generate reports safely.
+Whether it's analyzing customer feedback, sales trends, or research data, everything happens in a protected environment that respects data privacy.

-Microsandbox lets your AI securely process data with specialized libraries like NumPy, Pandas, and TensorFlow while generating visualizations that bring insights to life.
-The sandbox architecture ensures sensitive data remains protected during analysis, with only cleaned results being exported back to your application.
-Ideal for financial analysis tools, privacy-focused data processing, medical research applications, and any scenario where data security is paramount but computational power is essential.
+Microsandbox lets your AI work with powerful libraries like NumPy, Pandas, and TensorFlow while creating visualizations that bring insights to life.
+Perfect for financial analysis tools, privacy-focused data processing, medical research, and any situation where you need serious computing power with appropriate safeguards.

 <!-- TODO: <div align="center"><a href="https://microsandbox.dev/docs/examples/data-analysis">📊 Explore data examples 📊</a></div> -->